vulle5/compareNHL/README.md

 ## Upcoming

 - Standings of current season
-- List view version of schedule
+- :heavy_check_mark: List view version of schedule
 - Live updates to schedule without refresh
 - Detailed view for each played game
 - More detailed view of each team